 5 Common Causes of Blocked Drains and How to Prevent Them

 Blocked drains are an inconvenience that can disrupt your daily life.
 They can result in the destruction of your home’s plumbing, unpleasant smells and even health hazards.
-If they are not addressed promptly blocked drains could cause serious issues in the plumbing system, resulting in expensive repairs or replacements.
+If they are not addressed promptly, blocked drains can cause severe problems for your plumbing system, which can lead to costly fixes or replacings.

 Key Takeaways

-- Grease, oil and fat accumulations can stick to the walls of pipes causing blockages.
-Avoid pouring grease down the drain or make use of hot water and soap while cleaning dishes.
+- Oil, grease and fat accumulations can stick to the walls of pipes causing blockages.
+Avoid pouring grease down the drain.
+Alternatively, use soap and hot water while cleaning dishes.

-- Tree roots naturally grow into the ground searching for nutrients.
-This can cause massive damage and completely block pipes and cause flooding.
-It is important to regularly maintain trees near drainage systems by trimming them.
+- Tree roots naturally grow into the ground searching for nutrients that could cause severe damages and blockages to pipes and cause flooding.
+It is important to regularly keep trees in the vicinity of drainage systems by trimming them.

-- Disposing of non-biodegradable materials like wet toiletries, wipes, and so on. can create unpleasant smells emanating from toilets or bins. just wash toilet papers down toilet.
+- The flushing of non-biodegradable products like wet wipes, towels, etc. can cause unpleasant smells emanating from bins and toilets. just flush toilet paper down the toilet.

 - Hair

-Fat, grease, and oil might appear to be harmless substances to flush down the drain, but as time passes, they build up within the wall of the pipes causing obstruction.
-If this happens, water is unable to flow freely through drainpipes.
-The best solution is to refrain from throwing grease down the drain.
-Or use hot water and soap to wash your hands when cleaning dishes as it helps dissolve greasy substances.
+Fat, grease and oil may seem like harmless substances to drain down the toilet, however, over time, they begin to accumulate on the walls of the pipes causing the pipes to become blocked.
+As a result, water is unable to flow freely through the drainpipes.
+The solution is to stop pouring grease down the drain.
+Or use soap and hot water while cleaning dishes because it assists to break down grease-based substances.

-As time passes, tree roots naturally extend into the ground seeking nutrients.
-This leads to them expanding toward underground pipes.
-Once they are inside the pipes, tree roots could cause significant damage and even block them, leading to flooding.
-It’s crucial, therefore, if you have trees around that you regularly maintain their growth around drainage systems by trimming them regularly.
+In time, the tree roots naturally extend into the ground looking for nutrients.
+This implies that they expand towards underground pipes.
+Once they’re inside, the tree roots could cause significant damage and even stop them from flowing, causing flooding.
+It’s crucial, therefore, if you are near trees that you regularly maintain the growth of your trees around drainage systems, by trimming the trees regularly.

 Cause 3: Flushed items